casbloem/vue-luxon/readme.md

-## Shorthands

-There are some useful shorthand's/modifiers available.
+There are some useful filters available.

 ### luxonFormat